aherrero/aherrero.github.io/_posts/2025-01-13-iot-home-automation.md

 In my case, I am interesting in connecting the different devices I have at home, plus some devices I had to buy in order to test all the possibilities of the system.

 Wi-Fi
 * Matter devices as the IKEA Dirigera Controller, with some devices such as lights, door sensor and smart plugs.
-All IKEA sensors are ZigBee but with the Dirigera, it will be controlled by WiFi
+All IKEA sensors are ZigBee but with the Dirigera, they can be controlled by WiFi
 * Smart TV (Samsung TV)
+* Vacuum cleaner
 * MQTT devices with ESP32/ESP8266 connecting sensors or relays
 * MQTT devices with RPi